LADONNEE/uw_treq_budgets/README.md

 ## Budgets

-Track faculty effort, funding, and allocation of pay to University of Washington, Undergraduate Academic Affairs budgets.
+Track faculty effort, funding, and allocation of pay to University of Washington, Information School budgets.

 ### Docs